Part ofWhat Is Claude Code? The Complete Guide

 Claude Code starts from the opposite end.
 It reads your whole codebase, plans an approach across multiple files, executes the changes, runs your tests, and iterates on failures.
 You define the goal and review the outcome rather than guiding each step.

 That framing used to be the whole story — but the tools are converging.
 Cursor shipped a CLI in January 2026 with agent modes and cloud handoff; Claude Code now runs in VS Code and JetBrains, has a desktop app, and works in the browser.
-The defaults still differ, and defaults shape how you actually work.
+In the Cursor vs Claude Code decision the defaults still differ, and defaults shape how you actually work.

 Cursor vs Claude Code: head-to-head comparison